bitnami/containers/bitnami/kaniko/README.md

-# Bitnami package for Kaniko
+# Bitnami Secure Image for Kaniko

 ## What is Kaniko?